More exploring in Asuncion Paraguay

-Somehow we are back for another changing of the guard.
+Somehow we are back for another changing of guards.
 My son decides to have a go.
 Different uniforms than yesterday!

 We are still trying to find lunch.
 But another street, and more market stalls.

 Next stop is the Casa de la Independencia.
 A lovely little white-washed building.
-It is time for some learning, and we like the fact there is no charge.
+It is time for some learning, and we like the fact that there are no charges.

 We head outside to the small courtyard, and it is really pretty.

-I walk in as he tries to enter the meeting room.
-He of course is exited rather promptly by the guard, so we decide we had better go.
+I walk in as he tries to enter the meeting room but he is immediately asked to leave by the guard.
+So we decide to move on.

 As we head back to the Palace Hotel, we find a great building.
 There are smooth plates of gemstones in the walls.

-Asuncion and Paraguay in general is an untapped tourist market.
+Asuncion and Paraguay, in general, is an untapped tourist market.
 Few Gringos ever bother to come here.
-I hope this country gets more support and visits, as to me it is just as good as Bolivia, and certainly an economical place.
-I hope there are a few more people coming this way in the future, as we are finding it a fantastic place to be.
+I hope this country gets more support and visits.
+To me, it is just as good as Bolivia, and certainly an economical place.
+I hope there are some few more people coming this way in the future, as we are finding it a fantastic place to be.
 Full of friendly and happy people!

 - Are you a family that permanently travels around the world?